QQrex/RideShare_Analysis/README.md

 ![resetindex](https://github.com/QQrex/RideShare_Analysis/blob/main/Resources/reset%20index.PNG)

-Now we can use .pivot to create a pivot table with dates as index, columns as types and values as fare.
+Now we can use .pivot to create a pivot table with dates as index values, columns as types and values as fare.
 We would also like to narrow down on the range of dates we are looking at from 2019-01-01 to 2019-04-29.

 ![pivot](https://github.com/QQrex/RideShare_Analysis/blob/main/Resources/pivot%20table.PNG)
 >Cell 1 - Create pivot table